AI for Customer Support Automation: A 2024 Implementation Guide

 Dialogflow (Google Cloud)

 Dialogflow (part of Google Cloud) is a powerful platform for building conversational interfaces.
 It uses natural language understanding (NLU) to interpret user input and generate appropriate responses.
-Dialogflow integrates seamlessly with various messaging platforms, including websites, mobile apps, and social media channels.
+Dialogflow integrates with various messaging platforms, including websites, mobile apps, and social media channels.

 Features: